Hyunseung-Lim/DesignQuestioning/README.md

-# DesignQuestioning
+# Feed-O-Meter
-Project for design questioning
+This GitHub contains the code for the Feed-O-Meter system.